nikomccarty/11ty-nikomccarty/site/about/about.md

 allPostsText: See all posts
 socialImage: ""
 ---
-Contact: nsmccarty3 at gmail.com
+Contact: niko at newscience.org

-I'm the Data Reporter at _Spectrum_, an autism news site in New York City.
 My work has appeared in _Retraction Watch_, _Scientific American_, _Forbes_, _The Counter_ and elsewhere.
 Prior to journalism, I was a scientist for 7 years, developing CRISPR tools and studying the link between diabetes and heart failure.
+I worked at the Simons Foundation for one year, where I was the Data Journalist at _Spectrum_, a technical, autism news site.

 <h4>School</h4>
 M.A. in Science, Health and Environmental Reporting | New York University